Napoleon Dynamite: Plot

 Pedro runs against Summer for class president.
 The two factions put up flyers and hand out trinkets to attract voters.
-To demonstrate their "skills" and increase their respect around the school, Napoleon and Pedro enter a Future Farmers of America competition, grading milk and cow udders.
+To demonstrate their "skills" and increase their respect at school, Napoleon and Pedro enter a Future Farmers of America competition, grading milk and cow udders.
 They win medals, but it does little for their popularity.
+Pedro becomes stressed to the point where he becomes feverish and shaves his head, subsequently wearing a wig.
+He later makes a piñata of Summer for fellow students to whack, but is reprimanded by the principal and forced to remove all his campaign flyers.
+To deal with the bullying, Pedro and Napoleon enlist Pedro's cousins to chase off the bullies.

-Napoleon buys an instructional dance videotape.
+Napoleon buys an instructional dance videotape, D-Qwon's Dance Grooves.
 Kip's girlfriend, LaFawnduh, arrives and gives him an urban makeover, outfitting him in hip-hop regalia.
 Seeing that Napoleon is learning to dance, LaFawnduh gives him a mixtape.

 Rico continues to spread embarrassing rumors about Napoleon to prospective customers.
 He tries to sell Deb a breast-enhancement product, claiming it was Napoleon's suggestion, causing her to break off their friendship.
 Napoleon confronts Rico and tells him to leave, but Rico refuses.
 His sales scheme ends when martial arts instructor Rex walks in on Rico demonstrating the breast-enhancement product on his wife, and assaults him.

-On Election Day, Summer gives a speech before the student body, and presents a dance skit to "Larger than Life" by the Backstreet Boys.
+On Election Day, Summer gives a speech before the student body, and presents a dance skit to the Backstreet Boys' "Larger than Life" with the Happy Hands club as her backup dancers.
 Pedro gives a despondent speech after discovering he is also required to perform a skit.
-Napoleon gives the sound engineer LaFawnduh's mixtape and spontaneously performs a dance routine to "Canned Heat" by Jamiroquai as Pedro's skit.
-Napoleon's routine receives a standing ovation, stunning Summer and her boyfriend, Don Moser.
+Napoleon gives the sound engineer LaFawnduh's mixtape and does a dance routine to Jamiroquai's "Canned Heat", wearing a "Vote for Pedro" shirt.
+He receives a standing ovation, stunning Summer and Don.

-Pedro becomes class president, Grandma returns from the hospital, Rico reunites with his girlfriend, Kip and LaFawnduh leave on a bus for Michigan and Napoleon and Deb reconcile and play tetherball together.
+Pedro becomes class president, Grandma returns from the hospital, Rico reunites with his girlfriend, Kip and LaFawnduh leave on a bus for Michigan, and Napoleon and Deb reconcile and play tetherball together.

-Two months later, Kip and LaFawnduh get married, and Napoleon arrives late at the wedding on a stallion which he tamed for Kip and LaFawnduh to ride out on.
+Two months later, Kip and LaFawnduh get married, and Napoleon arrives on a stallion he tamed for Kip and LaFawnduh to ride out on.